Blog

 ToggleHow Many Calories Do You Need to Gain Weight?

 This meal plan is at 2,500 calories.
 It can be adjusted to suit parameters of 2,000 or 3,000 calories per day as is proper.
 The FDA considers 2000 calories the standard option for general dietary advice.
-Most people cannot achieve this considering the challenge of avoiding weight gain.
+Most people cannot achieve this, considering the challenge of avoiding weight gain.

 It should be clear that many factors will affect the caloric requirement to include those of current weight, height, age, gender, and activity level.
 Start by estimating your resting metabolic rate (RMR), the number of calories you require at rest to maintain basic functions.
 After determining your RMR, make adjustments for activity level and additional caloric taste to support a steady and healthy weight increase.